-Although these can all be taken as a lump sum upon sale, best practice is for owners to take the deductions in the same year they incur the expense.
+Although these can all be taken as a lump sum upon sale.
+The best practice is for owners to take the deductions in the same year they incur the expense.
 These deductions can be reported alongside rental income that an owner reports on their Schedule E tax form.

 Certain improvements made to a rental property, including the cost of acquiring the land, may be eligible deductions as well.
 However, these deductions work differently.
-Rather than claiming a single large deduction, these improvements are treated as capital expenses and must be depreciated throughout the property’s useful life.
+Rather than claiming a single large deduction.
+These improvements are treated as capital expenses and have to be depreciated throughout the duration of the property’s useful life.

 How are depreciation schedules determined?

 The IRS establishes the depreciation schedule.
 The depreciation schedule is the time frame available for the owner to write off an asset’s value.
-The owner must separately determine the property’s salvage value, which is the estimated value of an asset after its depreciation schedule expires.
+The owner must separately determine the property’s salvage value.
+This is the estimated value of an asset after its depreciation schedule expires.

-The IRS also determines the percentage of an asset’s value a taxpayer can deduct per year (deduction rate), and for how many years they may take the deductions (deduction term).
+The IRS also determines the percentage of an asset’s value a taxpayer can deduct per year (deduction rate).
+As well as for how many years they may take the deductions (deduction term).

-The actual tax rate for depreciation recapture depends on whether an asset falls under section 1245 (capital property that’s not a building) or section 1250 (real estate property).
+The actual tax rate for depreciation recapture depends on if an asset is under section 1245 (capital property that’s not a building) or section 1250 (real estate property).

 How does depreciation recapture work on a multifamily property?

 Owners may instead choose to use “accelerated depreciation.”
-This requires the owner to conduct a cost segregation study, which assigns a useful life for each of the property’s individual components (e.g., the roof, HVAC system, windows, doors, appliances, lighting, fixtures, carpets, etc.).
+This requires the owner to conduct a cost segregation study.
+This assigns a useful life for each of the property’s individual components.
+For example the roof, HVAC system, windows, doors, appliances, lighting, fixtures, carpets, etc.

-Based on the value of each individual building component, an owner can front-load depreciation rather than taking an equal portion of the value each year as they would with straight-line depreciation.
+Based on the value of each individual building component.
+An owner can essentially front-load depreciation.
+Rather than taking an equal portion of the value each year as they would with straight-line depreciation.

-Multifamily properties can be depreciated as early as the first year of the owner’s hold period, assuming the property is in service and actively being rented.
+Owners of multifamily properties can depreciate their properties as early as the first year of their hold period.
+Assuming that the property is in service and actively being rented.
 Owners may need to pro-rate the depreciation expense in the first year of ownership, as it is based upon the first month the rental property was placed into service.

 As mentioned earlier, depreciation recapture for rental properties takes capital gains into account when calculating the final recapture value.
-Therefore, any gains earned from the sale of the property will incur capital gains tax in addition to other taxes and fees.
+Therefore, any gains earned from the sale of the property will also incur capital gains tax along with other taxes and fees.

-While the depreciation recapture rate is capped at 25 percent and based upon an individual’s ordinary income tax rate, it applies to the portion of the gain attributed to the depreciation deductions already taken.
-For some investors, the sale of a property will put them into a higher tax bracket – at least for that year – which means that most will end up paying the 25 percent tax rate upon sale.
+While the depreciation recapture rate is capped at 25 percent and based upon an individual’s ordinary income tax rate.
+It applies to the portion of the gain attributed to the depreciation deductions already taken.
+For some investors, the sale of a property will put them into a higher tax bracket, at least for that year.
+This means that most will end up paying the 25 percent tax rate upon sale.

-Interestingly, the IRS works from the assumption that owners will have taken depreciation deductions, even if they didn’t and therefore did not benefit from it.
-Therefore, if someone has not claimed depreciation, they may still be subject to taxes based on what the IRS assumes they should have taken.
+The IRS works from the assumption that owners will have taken depreciation deductions.
+This is the case even if they didn’t and therefore did not benefit from it.
+Meaning, if someone has not claimed depreciation.
+They may still be subject to taxes based on what the IRS assumes they should have taken.